jozefg/learn-tt/README.md

     eventually understand what's going on and then return to the paper.
 You'll learn *something* at least

  3. Implement often.
-I hard a hard time understanding a lot of these topics originally until I actually sat down and wrote small compilers/type checkers for the languages they describe.
+I had a hard time understanding a lot of these topics originally until I actually sat down and wrote small compilers/type checkers for the languages they describe.
 Plus it's fun.